N-AO5/HO_training_notes/04 Work and Study/triage.md

 8. run `sh search_all.sh [UAN]`  again
 9. if there are is no longer an error, check if the the enrolment has gone through
 10. if the error code is the same, wait and rerun cmd
-11. if the error code is diffrent - send to PA consulting?
+11. if the error code is diffrent - send to accenture
 12. run `uan2eventhis [UAN]` - there should now be a biometric enrolment
 13. check psv as well - go into the grant - case details - application serice delivery details
 14. tag as **ws-bios**